 a feeling of swelling in the lips, tongue or throat

-Rarely, an infusion-related reaction can happen a few hours after treatment.
-If you develop these symptoms or feel unwell after you get home, contact the hospital straight away for advice.
+Rarely, people may get a reaction up to 24 hours or more after treatment.
+If you develop any of the symptoms above or feel unwell after you get home, contact the hospital straight away for advice.

 Back to top

-The most common side effect of panitumumab is an acne-like rash that mainly affects the head, chest and back.
+The most common side effect is an acne-like rash that mainly affects the face, neck and body.
 This usually begins during the first 2–3 weeks of treatment and goes away within a few weeks once treatment ends.